• State Regulations in Rhode Island

 • Keep in mind that an expensive vehicle does not automatically translate into reliable transportation.
 Pricey cars are just as prone to breakdowns as lower-priced models.

-• The best deals for new cars occur July through October, when dealerships are trying to create space for new models.
+• The best deals for new cars usually occur between July and October, when dealerships are trying to create space for new models.
 You can also find bargains during late December, when salesmen are desperately trying to reach year-end quotas.

 • Never sign a blank financial form.

 • Don't let the dealership hang onto your driver's license for collateral while taking a test drive.
-While you're wheeling around the block, the dealership could be using your license to run an unauthorized credit report.
+While you're wheeling around the block, the dealership could be using it to run an unauthorized credit report.

 • Always have the vehicle inspected by an independent mechanic of your choice.